Secure your private API access with NetFoundry-- AWS API Gateway example

 your_api_id-vpce-your_VPCE_ID.execute-api.your-region.amazonaws.com

-Select AppWAN from the Network Dashboard and hit the Blue + in the upper right corner.
+Select Service Policy from the Network Dashboard and hit the Blue + in the upper right corner.

 From the Services Attribute box , click and select the service from the step above.